hazelcast/hazelcast/site/docs/sql/job-management.md

 ## CREATE/DROP SNAPSHOT

-To export a snapshot for a running job use:
+To export a named snapshot for a running job use:

 ```sql
 CREATE OR REPLACE SNAPSHOT snapshot_name FOR JOB job_name
 ```

-- `OR REPLACE`: Jet always replaces the snapshot if it already exists
+- `OR REPLACE`: Jet replaces the snapshot if it already exists, this option is mandatory

 - `snapshot_name`: the name of the saved snapshot